microsoft/hlsl-specs/proposals/0038-16bit-isspecialfloat.md

 8        | IsNaN       | Returns true if x is NAN or WNAN, false otherwise.
 9        | IsInf       | Returns true if x is +INF or -INF, false otherwise.
 10       | IsFinite    | Returns true if x is finite, false otherwise.
-11       | IsNormal    | Returns IsNormal
+11       | IsNormal    | Returns false if x is zero, INF, NAN or subnormal (denormal), true otherwise

-The following overload will be added:
+Support for the following overload will be added in SM6.9:
 ```DXIL
 declare i1 @dx.op.isSpecialFloat.f16(
     i32,    ; opcode